 The District of Summerland created a project webpage that included an overview of the project, key dates, engagement opportunities, and other relevant information.
-The online survey was promoted through social media and was available on the project webpage.
+The online surveys were promoted through social media and made available on the project webpage.

 1.3.2 SOCIAL MEDIA